Prevention of Cruelty to Animals Act

-Current Events
+Recent events

 In late 2022, the Ministry of Fisheries, Animal Husbandry and Dairying, submitted a draft Prevention of Cruelty to Animals (Amendment) Bill 2022 for public comment.
 The draft includes 61 amendments that aim to further clarify the law and make punishments more stringent.

 The amendment includes 'bestiality' as crime, under the new category of 'gruesome cruelty', while increasing the penalties for violation from the current (first time) fines of Rs 10 - 50 (approx $0.12 - $0.61), to Rs 50,000 - 75,000 ($614.00 - $921.50), 'or the cost of the animal, whichever is more or with the imprisonment of one year to 3 years or with both'.
-The draft Bill also allows for many offences to be made cognizable, which allows for arrests without a search warrant and in cases of killing an animal, a maximum punishment of up to five years in jail.
+The draft Bill also allows for many offences to be made cognizable, which allows for arrests without an arrest warrant and in cases of killing an animal, a maximum punishment of up to five years in jail.